 Bill and Michelle Pescosolido on Social Media and Affiliate Branding

 Bill and Michelle Pescosolido are top earners in Affiliate Marketing and with their own training products.
-Here’s our interview.
+Here is our exclusive interview with them on their powerful stories.

 Thank you so much, Bill and Michelle for doing this interview.
-I know you are very busy, so I’m honored to have you!
+I know you are very busy, so I am honored to have you!
 Let’s get started.

 For a while Michelle and I each had separate blogs branded to ourselves individually.